What do you think of the loading speed of your website as a search engine ranking factor?

 Let us give you a hint: It’s an important one.

 Google has recently included the loading speed of a website in the list of search engine ranking factors.
-And in future, we expect it to play an even bigger rule.
+And in the future, we expect it to play an even bigger role.

 And yes, that’s the key: User Experience.

 We believe that any factor that improves user experience is going to be very important for search engines, and the loading speed of a website greatly affects user experience, traffic views, and even conversions.

 Just to give you a little more perspective before we dive into the nitty-gritty details of how to speed up your website, here are a few stats:

 On average, a 1-second delay means 11% fewer page views, 16% decrement in customer satisfaction, and a 7% drop in conversion rates.

 All pretty important, right?

 So let’s discuss how you can easily improve the loading speed of your website.

 Here are a few proven methods by which you can decrease the website loading time.

 When a webpage is being loaded, an HTTP request is made for each element on the webpage, e.g., images, scripts, Flash, stylesheets, etc. According to a research by Yahoo, approximately 80% of a page’s loading time is spent managing these HTTP requests.